equella/openequella-toolbox/README.md

 # openEQUELLA Toolbox
-Proof-of-concept for a suite of scripts to interface with openEQUELLA in Java.
+A Java-based suite of scripts geared to worked with openEQUELLA.

 ## Main functions

 ### Migrate to Kaltura
 Search openEQUELLA for items with a given criteria.
 For each item found, download the appropriate video, upload into Kaltura, and then re-version the openEQUELLA item, replacing the video file and other attachments with the single Kaltura attachment.